 The mode register should be loaded prior to applying any operational command because it will power up in an unknown state.
-After the Load Mode Register command, at least two NOP commands must be asserted prior to any command.
+After the Load Mode Register command, at least one NOP command must be asserted prior to any command.

 REGISTER DEFINITION